centomila/F13-F24-With-CapsLock-AHK-v2/Readme.md

 ---

 Made with ❤️ by Centomila.
-If you found this script useful, consider checking out my music and sharing it with others!
+If you found this application useful or inspiring, consider checking out my music and sharing it with others!
 You can find my discography at [centomila.com](https://centomila.com).